yochaigal/cairn/wip/2e/setting-seeds.md

 Completing a faction's agendas should be a significant event, potentially changing the political or natural landscape of a region.

-> The region map should reflect the impact of factions as they work on completing their agendas and acquiring more advantages.
+> The region map should continually reflect the impact of factions as they work on completing their agendas and acquiring more advantages.

 #### Creating factions